Brad-Hammond/Happy-Hounds/README.md

 - I know I am done when I have viewed / or purchased the recommended products.

-**Evidence:** When a user enters the site, they can scroll down on the hompeage to view all recommended products.
+**Evidence:** When a user enters the site, they can scroll down on the homepage to view all recommended products.
 All products are linked to their companies websites and open in a new tab
 ![Products](assets/readmeimages/User-Exerience-5-Products.jpg)

 6. As a first time user, I want to be able to look at the gallery page and see all the happy dogs being walked.